centarro/commerce-docs/docs/v2/developer-guide/payments/code-recipes.md

     category: docs
 ---

-If you want to write custom code to programatically manage payments, you can use these code recipes as a starting point.
+If you want to write custom code to programmatically manage payments, you can use these code recipes as a starting point.

 - **Create:**
  - [Payment gateway](#creating-a-payment-gateway)